 MATH 121 - Calculus I, 4 credits.
 E. An introduction to the concepts of limit and continuity, the derivative and its applications, and an introduction to the definite integral.
 Some review of trigonometry and analytic geometry is included.
 Prerequisite: MATH 110 - Precalculus or equivalent.
 Recommended for those with a strong pre-calculus background, or those who want a full review of introductory calculus.

 MATH 122 - Calculus II, 4 credits.
 E. Applications of the definite integral, techniques of integration, parametric equations, introduction to differential equations, sequences, series and Taylor and Maclaurin Series.
 Prerequisite: MATH 121 - Calculus I.

-MATH 223 — Calculus III, 4 credits.
-E. Multivariable calculus and applications, line integrals, surface integrals.
-Green’s Theorem, Stokes’ Theorem and the Divergence Theorem.
-Prerequisite: MATH 122 — Calculus II.
+MATH 223 - Calculus III, 4 credits.
+E. Vector calculus and multivariable calculus and applications, line integrals, surface integrals.
+Green`s Theorem, Stokes` Theorem and the Divergence Theorem.
+Prerequisite: MATH 122 - Calculus II.

 MATH 311 - Differential Equations, 4 credits.
 E1.
 Differential equations and models, analytic solutions and approximations, second-order equations, harmonic oscillators, Laplace transforms and initial value problems.
 Prerequisite: MATH 122 - Calculus II.

 MATH 207 - Discrete Mathematics, 4 credits.
 E. Logic, sets, functions, sequences and series, matrices, algorithms, methods of proof, combinatorics, recurrence relations, linear programming, graphs and trees.
 Prerequisite: MATH 110 Precalculus is highly encouraged.

 MATH 320 - Geometry, 4 credits.
 E2.
 Euclidean, non-Euclidean, projective and other geometries as time permits.
 Prerequisite: 210 - Linear Algebra.